 Most students take out institutional or government loans, because they tend to have lower interest rates and more flexible repayment options than private loans.
 Loans from the federal government can be subsidized or unsubsidized.
 Subsidized loans do not accrue interest during school, while unsubsidized loans begin accruing interest at the time the loan is issued.
 If students do no qualify for enough federal loans to cover the cost of tuition, some take out private loans.
 Parents can also take out ParentPLUS loans, which are government loans for parents who are helping their children pay for college.

 The Free Application for Federal Student Aid (FAFSA) helps colleges determine how much financial need students and their familes have, so they can offer a financial aid package that meets, or come close to meeting, their need.
-For more information on UW Green Bay financial aid, keep reading, or visit their financial aid website.
+For more information on University of Wisconsin-Green Bay financial aid, keep reading, or visit their financial aid website.

 Some students may receive grants and scholarships to help pay for college.
 Unlike loans, scholarships and grants do not have to be paid back.

-In 2022, a total of $45.8 million was awarded in need-based scholarships.
+In 2023, University of Wisconsin-Green Bay awarded 2,382 need-based scholarships to students, giving away total of $45.8 million to help students with financial need cover the cost of school.
 An additional $9.37 million in merit-based scholarship money was awarded to students without demonstrated financial need.

 The net price of college is the actual cost of attending a school for one year.
 Net cost is calculated by subtracting any scholarships, grants or other aid that does not need to be paid back from the total cost.
 Student loans are not part of the calculation, because they need to be repaid.

-Now that we have a sense of the total estimated costs for UW Green Bay students, we can subtract the average financial aid package to find the estimated net cost.
+Now that we have a sense of the total estimated costs for University of Wisconsin-Green Bay students, we can subtract the average financial aid package to find the estimated net cost.
 Net cost can vary depending on a students’ need and the financial aid award received.

 When considering whether a school fits your budget, it is important to consider the estimated net cost, not just the sticker price of tuition.
 Often, schools with the highest tuition also offer the most generous aid packages, so estimate your net cost before eliminating a school because it does fit your budget.

-By substracting the average financial aid package from the estimated costs, we get a number that may make the cost of UW Green Bay seem more manageable.
+The average amount of financial aid received by a full-time first year student with demonstrated need at University of Wisconsin-Green Bay was $1,772 in 2023.
+By substracting the average financial aid package from the estimated costs, we get a number that may make the cost of University of Wisconsin-Green Bay seem more manageable.

-What will attending UW Green Bay really cost you?
+What will attending University of Wisconsin-Green Bay really cost you?
 The answer depends on several factors.

-As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families make more informed decisions about the actual cost of attending that school, based on their financial situation.
-You can find the UW Green Bay's net cost calculator on their website.
+As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families understand the actual cost of attending that school, based on their financial situation.
+You can find the University of Wisconsin-Green Bay's net cost calculator on their website.

 Some students choose to use payment plans to make the cost of tuition fit more comfortably in their budget.